 All-mountain snowboards are suitable for different conditions and terrains.
 These snowboards are designed to perform on any mountain surface.
 They are a good choice for people who are new to snowboarding as they are still learning about different terrains and need something that would work for different surfaces.

-Freeride snowboards are ideal for adventurous riders who prefer groomed runs.
+Freeride snowboards are ideal for adventurous riders who trek into the backcountry.
 These snowboards provide good stability on hardpacked trails.
 They are typically longer in size and have a directional shape.
-Moreover, they are stiffer to withstand high-speed riding, which makes them hard to handle for beginners.
+Moreover, they are stiffer to withstand high-speed riding, which makes them harder to handle for beginners.

 Freestyle boards are for ones looking for an energetic ride in the snow.
 These snowboards weigh lighter compared to the regular ones.
 The compact design and twin tips make it an excellent choice for snowboarders who want to freestyle in terrain parks and show off some moves.
 However, they’re not the best choice when it comes to riding fast on hard snow.